 In case you are installing new WordPress on Bluehost check our step by step guide about installation of WordPress on Bluehost hosting.

 Congratulations, folks!
-You have successfully moved your WordPress site from your previous web server to Bluehost, without facing downtime.
-Do you have any doubts or issues?
+You have successfully migrate WordPress site from your previous web server to Bluehost, without facing downtime.
+If you have any thoughts about how to transfer wordpress domain to Bluehost, feel free to drop your comment.
+Or maybe you have any doubts or issues?
 We are ready to help you through comments.